 For each course, you will need a student edition and a teacher’s edition.
-A test bank CD is also available; it shouldn't be necessary for those teaching only one student but it might be helpful for those teaching a group class.
+A test bank CD with prepared questions for creating your own test is also available.
+It shouldn't be necessary for those teaching only one student since discussions and written work will reveal how well students are grasping the material, but it might be helpful for those teaching a group class.

 The publisher describes these courses as integrated literature and language arts.
 While on the surface they look like literature courses, they also teach vocabulary, composition skills, grammar, usage, and mechanics.

-Each level includes literary works drawn from short stories, poetry, biography, autobiography, speeches, drama, and novels.
-All literature is included within the student textbook, even the novels Around the World in Eighty Days in Explorer Level and A Tale of Two Cities in Navigator Level, which are only slightly abridged and edited.
-The other language arts skills are taught in relation to the literary works most of the time.
+Each level includes literary works drawn from short stories, poetry, biographies, autobiographies, speeches, drama, and novels.
+All literature is included within the student textbook, even the slightly abridged and edited novels Around the World in Eighty Days in Explorer Level and A Tale of Two Cities in Navigator Level.
+The other language arts skills are usually taught in relation to the literary works.

-This is how it works.
-Each literary work is prefaced by “Before You Read” information about the author and the literary selection.
-Occasionally, there will be instructional information before students begin to study a section of readings, such as the “Introduction to the Short Story” pages at the beginning of the first unit in Explorer Level; the “Focus on Reading” sections in the Navigator Level that teach about understanding cause and effect, distinguishing fact from opinion, the elements of a novel, and other such topics; and the “Historical Focus” sections in Trailblazer Level that address the historical context of different literary movements.
+Each literary work is prefaced by “Before You Read”—information about the author and the literary selection.
+Occasionally, there will be instructional information before students begin to study a section of readings, such as the “Introduction to the Short Story” pages at the beginning of the first unit in the Explorer Level; the “Focus on Reading” sections in many units of the Navigator Level that teach about understanding cause and effect, fact and opinion, the elements of a novel, and other such topics; and the “Historical Focus” sections throughout the Trailblazer Level that address the historical context of different literary movements.

 Throughout most of the literary works, there are discussion questions in the margins of the student textbook.
 If students read independently, then the teacher will probably want to go over these questions with the student before continuing on to the activities at the end of the literary work.
 (While students could write out answers to these questions as they read, there are so many questions for some stories that it might bog them down.)
 Suggested responses are in the margins of the teacher’s editions.